Side Hustle to Full-Time: Less Hustle, More Muscle | Illustration by Steve Leggat

 Side Hustle to Full-Time: Less Hustle, More Muscle

-Your side hustle might be your ticket out of the dull day job.
-But only if you can prove to yourself it's actually working.
+Your side hustle might be your ticket out of the dull day job, but only if you can prove to yourself it’s viable.

 Steve Leggat freelancing from a co-working space in Taipei, Taiwan